Taiwing/rainfall/level3/README.md

 However, this time fgets is used to get user input and the buffer length is valid so the input itself is protected.
 Although now it's not puts that is used to print back the input but printf, directly on the input buffer.
-This means that we can feed printf format string directly into this binary which allows us to perform a
+This means that we can feed a printf format string directly into this binary which allows us to perform a
 [format string attack](https://infosecwriteups.com/exploiting-format-string-vulnerability-97e3d588da1b).

 After analysis of the binary through ghidra and gdb, we can see that there is an unitialized global variable _m_ (thus living in the .bss part of our program's memory).
-Since it is not explicitely given a value by the user, it will be set to 0.
+Since it is not explicitly given a value by the user, it will be set to 0\.
 This variable is only used once.
 It is compared to 0x40 (so if it is equal to 64).
 If it is indeed equal to this value the binary will give us a shell.
 So the goal here is to find a way to set _m_ to 64 through the printf call.